 Overall, I’d say that rather than relying on jump scares, fear is mainly conveyed through the acting.
 And the actors certainly do a good job selling it.
 They act like normal people would in this situation.
 Which means freak out.
 Honestly, the cast is doing 90% of the work here.
 Especially lead actress Rena Takeda does a good job as the lead and is immediately likeable.
 As for the story, there won’t be a lot of surprises, but it’s certainly functional and will keep you hooked.
 The simplicity of the plot and setting work in the movie’s favor.
 Tension escalates while the friends look for a way out and the mystery is unraveled bit by bit.

 Since it seemed like the filmmakers were trying out something new here, I was hoping they’d sustain their efforts until the end, but maybe I gave them too much credit.
 Compared to the rest of the movie, the ending felt unimaginative and abrupt, but maybe that’s just me.
 It didn’t ruin the movie, mind you.
 Thanks to invested performances, snappy editing and camera work, and a well-written script, I can assure you those 90 minutes will go by in a flash.

-Not very scary; story doesn’t make sense in parts; ending feels too sudden.
+Not very scary; Story doesn’t make sense in parts; Ending feels kinda sudden.